Thursday June 13, 2013

 SLIDESHOW: Lex Luthor, The Badness and the Baldness

-1950: Lex Luthor first appeared onscreen in “Atom Man vs. Superman” (1950), played by veteran actor Lyle Talbot, who had recently finished a stint as Commissioner Gordon in 1949's “Batman and Robin” serial, and was about to appear in some of the worst movies ever made: Ed Wood's “Glen or Glenda?,” “Plan 9 From Outer Space,” etc. Apparently in the 1930s, Talbot was also instrumental in starting the Screen Actors Guild.
+1950: We first saw him onscreen in “Atom Man vs. Superman” (1950), played by veteran actor Lyle Talbot, who had recently finished a stint as Commissioner Gordon in 1949's “Batman and Robin.”
 His Luthor is even-keeled, never raises his voice.
 But for much of the movie he appears ...

-And he does show off his pate at the end.
-Here, above, he's serving notice.
+But he does show off his pate at the end.
+When he's serving notice.
 To you.
 That these walls ...

-1988: In 1986, John Byrne rebooted Lex Luthor as less evil scientist than worse-than-average CEO.
-This allows Luthor the cover from which to, you know, machinate.
-He wouldn't wind up behind prison after every episode because CEOs don't go to prison.
-A brilliant commentary on our culture.
-The Lex Luthor of Ruby-Spears' Superman (above) was the first adaptation to follow this conceit.
-Voiced by Michael Bell, who was also the voice of the Parkay margarine tub in commercials of the era, this Lex also has a fondess for milkshakes.
+1988: In 1986, John Byrne rebooted Lex as a CEO and the Lex Luthor of Ruby-Spears' Superman (above) was the first screen adaptation to follow this conceit.
+Voiced by Michael Bell, who was also the voice of the Parkay margarine tub in commercials, this Lex has a fondess for milkshakes.

-1993: John Shea's Lex Luthor, in “Lois & Clark: The New Adventures of Superman,” was also a CEO, who perennially battled Superman for control of Metropolis and the affection of Teri Hatcher's Lois Lane.
-He almost won the latter battle.
-In the premiere episode above, Luthor is enjoying a cigar by the fireplace when he stops to stare down a rattlesnake.
-I know.
+1993: John Shea's Lex Luthor, in “Lois & Clark: The New Adventures of Superman,” was also a CEO, who battled Superman for control of Metropolis (eh) and the affection of Teri Hatcher's Lois Lane (smart).

 2001: “Smallville”'s Lex, Michael Rosenbaum, loses his hair in the kryptonian meteor shower that pummels Smallville but becomes friends with Clark Kent, who saves his life in the first episode.
-This is a Lex with Daddy issues: a spoiled son who grows into his evil genius to become ... doesn't he become POTUS?
-Eventually?
-Let me know, fans of “Smallville.”
-Rosenbaum, by the way, was the best actor on the series.
+This is a Lex with Daddy issues before he has Super issues.

-2006: “Superman Returns” was less reboot than grand recycling effort on the part of Bryan Singer.
-He was continuing the great Richard Donner/Christopher Reeve movies.
-But Kevin Spacey, above, is more terrifying, and much less funny, than Gene Hackman's Lex ever was.
-He reveled in the badness and in the baldness.
-If Hackman's Lex only appeared once without toupee (at the end), Spacey's Luthor only appeared once with toupee (at the beginning).
-By the way: Between them?
-The two actors have four Academy Awards.
-That's: Luthor 4, Superman 0, if you're keeping score.
+2006: “Superman Returns” was less reboot than grand recycling effort.
+But Kevin Spacey is more terrifying, and less funny, than Hackman's Lex ever was.
+He reveled in the badness and the baldness.
+Interesting stat: Between them, Hackman and Spacey have four Academy Awards.
+That's: Luthor 4, Superman 0.

-1978: Most people go through their entire lives without having the kind of chemistry with anyone that Gene Hackman (as Luthor) had with Ned Beatty (as Otis) in “Superman: The Movie.”
+1978 Henchman: Most people go their entire lives without having the kind of chemistry with another person that Gene Hackman had with Ned Beatty in “Superman: The Movie.”
 What more could anyone ask?

-1988: Here's Lex's henchwoman in the Ruby-Spears cartoon.
-She's sweet, a bit of a dingbat, serves milkshakes.
+1988 Henchwoman: Here's Lex's henchwoman in the Ruby-Spears cartoon.
 Consider her a dumber, sweeter, less booby version of...

-1978: Miss TeschMACHAAAAAA!
+1978 Henchwoman: Miss TessMACHAAAAAAH!
 I'm surprised they didn't rate the movie “R” for Valerie Perrine alone.
-But she was smart.
-She was also Superman's first kiss.
-Lois couldn't be bothered with Clark, while Lana Lang was hanging out with that stupid Brad dude.
-Do we ever find out what happens to her?
+Do we ever find out what happens to Miss Teschmacher?
 In “Superman II,” she's in the Arctic with Lex, heading south, and ... that's it.
-We never see her (or her likes) again.
+Eve, we hardly knew ye.